Charlotte Marsh: Suffragette activity

 In 1907 Marsh joined the Women's Social and Political Union, but did not become active.
 It is thought that her training as a sanitary inspector opened her eyes to the plight of women.
 Marsh became a full-time organiser for the WSPU.
 She helped Mary Philips in pavement chalking in Lambeth, whom Philips noted 'gamely stood the jeering and rough handling' the women got in the process.
 She was also seen on parade which was considered less likely to attract violence, with Dora Spong with Dorothy Hartopp Radcliffe, Hilda Dallas handing out Votes for Women, and publicising with a placard the upcoming Women's Parliament on 30 June 1908.
 Then on 30 June 1908 she was arrested with Elsie Howey and imprisoned in Holloway for a month on charges of obstructing the police.

 On 17 September 1909 Marsh, Mary Leigh and Patricia Woodlock climbed onto the roof of Bingley Hall in Birmingham to protest at being excluded from a political meeting where the British Prime Minister Asquith was giving a speech.
 They threw roof tiles which they levered up with an axe at the Asquith's car and at the police.
 She was sent to trial and then on to Winson Green Prison.
 In protest about not being treated as a political prisoner they went on hunger strike.
 Marsh, Leigh and Woodlock became three of the first suffragette hunger strikers to be forcibly fed.
 Marsh was reported to have been fed by tube 139 times during this imprisonment and released two days later that was the norm for when her father's fatal illness.

 Marsh was invited as a leading suffragette to Eagle House in Batheaston in April 1911.
 This was the home of Mary Blathwayt and her parents and they invited leading suffragettes to plant trees.
 Colonel Blathwayt would take a photo and a plaque was made to record the event.
 Marsh planted Picea polita.
-Mary's mother, Evelyn Blathwayt, recorded that Marsh was not eating meat but seemed to have recovered from her imprisonment.
+Mary's mother, Emily Blathwayt, recorded that Marsh was not eating meat but seemed to have recovered from her imprisonment.
 Marsh refused to complete the 1911 census, and was recorded as spending the census night at St James Hall, Landport returning home to 4 Pelham Road, Portsmouth the next day and "absolutely refuses to full up paper".

 Marsh had been given a Hunger Strike Medal 'for Valour' by WSPU.

 In 1912 working from home in Dorking, she campaigned in support of the Pethick-Lawrence's, whose mansion was being sold, to meet fines for suffragette activism, she worked with Helen Gordon Liddle.